ENiGMA9/Crusader/README.md

 After the generating and the hashing, each thread compares it's hash to the list of input hashes, I'm aware this is not so efficient and is a critical area to improve, I believe by processing the input hash list I can cut more corners.

+# How to build
+You need to have CUDA Toolkit installed, I developed this using CUDA 7.5 and it is not tested with newer versions (like 8.0).
+It's also developed using Visual Studio 2013 because the version of Nsight coming with 7.5 wasn't pairing well with 2015 either.
+Right now, vs2015 is officially supported in CUDA Toolkit 8.0.

+Apart from that everything should be set, including custom post-build events.

 # TO DO features - in order of priority:
 - **Multi-threading:** I ran a dev build with multithreading and there were some inconsistencies, but it's definitely coming, while bruting works there is some overhead on the CPU;